LCS2-IIITD/MSH-COMICS/README.md

 # Multi-modal Sarcasm Detection and Humor Classification in Code-mixed Conversations

-This repository contains the dataset and code for our paper: Paper Link
+This repository contains the dataset and code for our paper [Multi-modal Sarcasm Detection and Humor Classification in Code-mixed Conversations](https://doi.ieeecomputersociety.org/10.1109/TAFFC.2021.3083522)

 We release the MaSaC dataset which is a multimodal Code-Mixed corpus(Hindi-English) for detection of sarcasm as well as humour.
 The dataset is compiled from popular hindi TV series Sarabhai vs Sarabhai.
 The dataset consists of code-mixed utterences which are accompanied by the speaker level information for those utterances.
 The utterances are annotated with respective sarcasm and humour labels.
 For every utterrence, we also include audio features with respect to the given utterrence, which are included to provide additional understanding for the utterance.
 The audio features are extracted on utterance level from the timestamp information anotated while collecting the dataset.